 We have substantial operating expenses associated with the sales and marketing of our products.
 The sales and marketing expenses are anticipated to be funded from operating cash flow.
-An increase of these expenses may impact our operating results and there can be no assurance of their effectiveness.
-There can be no assurance that we will have sufficient access to liquidity or cash flow in the future to meet our operating expenses and other obligations.
-If we do not meet our revenue and objectives, we may need to sell additional equity securities, which could result in dilution to our stockholders, or seek additional loans.
+There can be no assurance that we will have sufficient access to liquidity or cash flow to meet our operating expenses and other obligations.
+If we do not increase our revenue or reduce our expenses, we will need to raise additional capital, which would result in dilution to our stockholders, or seek additional loans.
 The incurrence of indebtedness would result in increased debt service obligations and could require us to agree to operating and financial covenants that would restrict our operations.
 Financing may not be available in amounts or on terms acceptable to us, if at all.
-Any failure by us to raise additional funds on terms favorable to us, or at all, could limit our ability to expand our business operations and could harm our overall business prospects.
+Any failure by us to raise additional funds on terms favorable to us, or at all, could result in our inability to pay our expenses as they come due, limit our ability to expand our business operations, and harm our overall business prospects.

-We may not be able to raise such capital or, if we can, it may not be on favorable terms.
-We may seek to raise additional capital through public or private equity financings, partnerships, joint ventures, dispositions of assets, debt financings or restructurings, bank borrowings or other sources.
+We may not be able to raise capital or, if we can, it may not be on favorable terms.
+We may seek to raise additional capital through public or private equity financings, partnerships, joint ventures, disposition of assets, debt financings or restructuring, bank borrowing or other sources.
 To obtain additional funding, we may need to enter into arrangements that require us to relinquish rights to certain technologies, products and/or potential markets.
-If adequate funds are not otherwise available, we would be forced to further curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales and we could even be forced to cease operations, liquidate our assets and possibly even seek bankruptcy protection.
+If adequate funds are not otherwise available, we would be forced to curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales and we could even be forced to cease operations, liquidate our assets and possibly even seek bankruptcy protection.